pmdevita/django-shinobi/README.md

 ## Usage

-In your Django project, next to urls.py, create new file called `api.py`.
+In your Django project, next to urls.py, create a new file called `api.py`.

 ```Python
 from ninja import NinjaAPI